suryanshpatidar/Image-Denoising-and-Inpainting-using-Deep-Neural-Networks/README.md

 - `result/`: Results including the loss graph, PSNR values (Before and After), and visual comparisons (Original, Noisy, Denoised Images).

 ### 2. **Inpainting**
-This directory contains the implementation for reconstructing missing parts of images.
+This directory contains the implementation for reconstructing corrupted parts of images.
 It includes:
 - `model.py`: The model used for inpainting.
 - `utils.py`: Helper functions for preprocessing and evaluation.
 - `train.py`: Training the model on the data.